 You might be familiar with phishing, one of the most common forms of social engineering.
 Phishing sites and emails mimic legitimate sites and trick you into entering confidential information like your username and password into these sites.
 A recent study from Google found that some phishing sites can trick victims 45% of the time!
-Once a phishing site has your information, the information will either be sold or be used to manipulate your accounts. the owners will either sell it or use it to manipulate your accounts.
+Once a phishing site has your information, the information will either be sold or be used to manipulate your accounts.

 Other Forms of Social Engineering